hanegraaff/stock-advisor-software/README.md

     - Analyst price forecast standard deviation
     - Analyst price forecast count (i.e. total forecasts)
 2) Normalize the standard deviation by converting it into a relative percentage.
 3) Rank the portfolio by this percentage and sort into deciles.
+Sort each decile by expected return.
-4) Select a subset from the last decile.
+4) Select a subset from the top decile(s).
 This will return stocks with the largest level of disagreement.

 ## Running the service from the command line
 The easiest way to run this service is via the command line.
 This section describes how.